-MARGE SUMMIT (1993): As a successful businesswoman, she has contributed time, energy, and resources to numerous community organizations.
+MARGE SUMMIT (1993): As a successful businesswoman and owner of the now-closed His 'n Hers bar, she has contributed time and resources to numerous community organizations as well as fostering local singers and musicians.
 She was a founder of the Chicago chapter of Parents and Friends of Lesbians and Gays (PFLAG), appeared in several video projects, and initiated the "Gay \$" project.